Faculty & Staff

 Craig N. Murphy, PhD

-- Research Professor, Department of Conflict Resolution, Human Security, and Global Governance; McCormack Graduate School Co-Director, Center for Governance and Sustainability
+- Visiting Professor, Department of Conflict Resolution, Human Security, and Global Governance; McCormack Graduate School

 - 617.287.7489 Telephone:

 100 Morrissey Blvd.
 Office Location: Wheatley Hall, 4th Floor, Room 128A